Give by Going

 What it looks like in practice

-One of the most gratifying parts of building this company is that we’ve been able to decide how it actually works on the ground.
+One of the most rewarding parts of building this company has been deciding how it actually works on the ground.

 Everything Gift of Go does in the field runs through the people who live here.